fallahn/crogine/samples/scratchpad/assets/golf/courses/file_format.md

         map = "assets/golf/holes/01.png" //path to map file, see below model = "assets/golf/models/hole_01.cmt" //path to the hole model pin = 22, 172 //XY coordinates on the map file to the hole.
-This is automatically converted to world units when loaded tee = 243, 30 //XY coordinates on the map file to the tee par = 3 //par for this hole.
+This is automatically converted to world units when loaded target = 22, 172 //initial direction the player should be looking at when the hole is loaded.
+Usually the pin, but can be different if hole is sharp dogleg tee = 243, 30 //XY coordinates on the map file to the tee par = 3 //par for this hole.
     }